diverta/front_kuroco_dev/tests/e2e/specs/pattern/README.md

 | cookie         | Login    | without x-rcms-token, requests login -> preInfo(with cookie) | login, preInfo        | cancel token, the related endpoints are all existed & enabled | no 401   |
 | cookie         | No Login | without x-rcms-token, requests preInfo(with cookie)          | preInfo               | cancel token, the related endpoints are all existed & enabled | no 401   |

+> `preInfo` is an endpoint that configured as no-GroupAuth.

 originally design

 - Token API + Login API both exist (standard usecase when site has membership)